How Probate Works in St. Louis County | Step-by-Step Guide

 Determination of Heirship is the route when more than a year has passed since the death.
 Different procedural requirements, but usually resolves in 3 to 4 months.

 If you're not sure which path applies, a probate attorney can sort that out quickly.
 And in Missouri, the law generally requires a licensed attorney to represent the estate in probate proceedings anyway, so you'll want one in your corner regardless.
+Once the home is ready to sell, understand the federal capital gains rules for Missouri heirs before you commit to a price or strategy.
+Stepped-up basis changes the math significantly.

 The Probate Process in St. Louis County, Step by Step